-There are two kinds of recording for the mini PTZ cameras: manual recording and scheduled recording.
-For the manual recording, refer to Section 4.4 Recording and Capturing Pictures Manually.
+There are two kinds of recording for the camera: manual recording and scheduled recording.
 In this section, you can follow the instructions to configure the scheduled recording.
-By default, the record files of scheduled recording are stored in the SD card (if supported) or in the network disk.
+By default, the record files of scheduled recording are stored in the memory card (if supported) or in the network disk.

-Enter the Record Schedule Settings interface: Configuration > Storage > Schedule Settings > Record Schedule
+1. Enter Record Schedule settings interface:

+Configuration > Storage > Schedule Settings > Record Schedule